jqb24/jqb24.github.io/_posts/2018-10-20-example-post.md

 4. list

 ## LaTeX!!!
-In order to enable LaTeX on a blog post add `use_math : true` to the post's header
+In order to enable LaTeX on a blog post add `use_math : true` to the post's header.

 You can display equations as a block...

 $$
 \begin{bmatrix}
     \cos 90^{\circ} & \sin 90^{\circ}\\